-Broccolini.
-Let’s discuss.
+Broccolini pasta, let's discuss.
 How am I 26 years old and just trying this for the first time?
-I actually didn’t know broccolini was a thing until this year.
+I actually didn't know broccolini was a thing until this year.
 I guess because I never noticed it in the produce department.
-And then there’s the fact that I didn’t even eat vegetables until I was like 20, so why would I have noticed broccolini?
+And then there's the fact that I didn't even eat vegetables until I was like 20, so why would I have noticed broccolini?

-So here’s my unbiased, honest opinion of it.
+So here's my unbiased, honest opinion of it.
 It ROCKS.
-And here’s why: It has a mild taste and it doesn’t have that strong smell that broccoli gives off when cooking.
-It’s similar to asparagus in taste and texture – but it’s wayyyy less expensive.
+And here's why: It has a mild taste and it doesn't have that strong smell that broccoli gives off when cooking.
+It's similar to asparagus in taste and texture – but it's wayyyy less expensive.
 (Guys.
 I am NOT paying $7 for a pound of asparagus.)
 Broccolini is also super versatile and easy to cook.
 You can oven roast it like other veggies.
 Or add it to a stir fry.
 Or chop it up and toss it into an omelette.
-Or you can toss it with some pasta.
+Or you can toss it into a broccolini pasta.

 Let's talk about that last idea. 👆 Maybe elaborate on it a bit.
 I'm talking about sautéing the broccolini until it's mostly tender with just a hint of crunch left.
 (Just like asparagus. 😏) Then adding mushrooms for a quick minute.
 And then wrapping it all together a garlicky white wine sauce over al dente penne pasta.
 This is weeknight dinner perfection and I want it all year long.

 Crowd pleaser?
 Check.

 With this broccolini pasta, we are winning the dinner game, fam.Print

 - Yield: 4 1x

 This recipe for broccolini pasta uses penne, mushrooms, and a creamy, vegan garlic white wine sauce.
 It's a perfect simple yet fancy weeknight dinner!